 Follow these tips to prevent your dog from becoming dependent on the e-collar (or any equipment for that matter):

-- Have your dog wear the e-collar routinely.
-If your dog is wearing the collar during training AND playtime, feeding time, resting, etc, it will not become associated only with enforcement.
+If your dog is wearing the collar during training AND playtime, feeding time, resting, etc., it will not become associated only with enforcement.

-- Be discreet in your use of the equipment.
-Don’t point the transmitter at your dog, or keep it hanging around your neck where reaching for it becomes a clear signal to your dog that follow through is about to occur.
+Don’t point the transmitter at your dog, or keep it hanging around your neck where reaching for it becomes a clear signal to your dog that follow-through is about to occur.
 Instead, vary how you use the transmitter.
-Keep it in hand when training, in a pocket when out and about playing, clipped on your waist when around the house.
+Keep it in hand when training, in a pocket when out and about playing, and clipped on your waist when around the house.
 If the location varies and your use of the transmitter is discreet, it is more difficult for your dog to cue on obvious signals.
 Plus, having the transmitter actually on you when the dog is wearing the e-collar, will mean you are actually ready to follow through if the need arises.

-- If you start without the e-collar, finish without the e-collar.
-By that I mean if the transmitter is not on you and your dog does not comply with what you have asked, don’t go and get the transmitter to enforce your command.
-The timing will be too late and dependency on the e-collar too obvious.
+By that, I mean if the transmitter is not on you and your dog does not comply with what you have asked, don’t go and get the transmitter to enforce your command.
+The timing will be too late, and dependency on the e-collar too obvious.
 Make your dog follow through by using other means.
 This might mean you have to walk down a dog who is 150 yards out in the field, it might mean using some spatial pressure or the leash to influence or simply touching the rear end to manipulate into a sit…but follow through so the relationship becomes about you and your dog, not about the equipment.

-- Make sure to let the dog know what he is doing RIGHT.
-Too often we focus only on correcting the mistakes and don’t put enough emphasis on what the dog does correctly.
-Remember that dogs will repeat behaviors that are rewarding, so make sure you are demonstrating to your dog that doing as you ask, pays off in a variety of good dividends.
-Food, toys, play, praise or simply permission to chase the squirrel because you said it was OK are all ways you can demonstrate to your dog that good things will happen when he pays attention and listens to you.
+Too often, we focus only on correcting the mistakes and don’t put enough emphasis on what the dog does correctly.
+Remember that dogs will repeat behaviors that are rewarding, so make sure you are demonstrating to your dog that doing as you ask pays off in a variety of good dividends.
+Food, toys, play, praise, or simply permission to chase the squirrel because you said it was OK are all ways you can demonstrate to your dog that good things will happen when he pays attention and listens to you.

-A well trained dog is one that has built a relationship based on conditioning and consistency that evolves into reliable habit.
+A well-trained dog is one that has built a relationship based on conditioning and consistency that evolves into reliable habits.